Elli-ellgard/SatuTe/README.md

 ## 2. Installation

-Satute is available as a python package from pypi and can be normally installed via pip.
+SatuTe is available as a python package from pypi and can be normally installed via pip.
-We recommend to use [pipx](https://pipx.pypa.io/stable/) to install Satute as a standalone command line tool.
-Using pipx ensures that Satute and its dependencies are installed in an isolated environment, minimizing potential conflicts with other Python packages on your system.
+We recommend to use [pipx](https://pipx.pypa.io/stable/) to install SatuTe as a standalone command line tool.
+Using pipx ensures that SatuTe and its dependencies are installed in an isolated environment, minimizing potential conflicts with other Python packages on your system.

 ### Prerequisites

 - Python 3.6 or higher
 - `pipx` (Python package installer)

-### Install Satute using pipx
+### Install SatuTe using pipx

 1. **Install pipx:**  If you don't have pipx installed, you can install it using pip: